Bumble beats quarterly revenue estimates on strong user growth

-Bumble Inc (BMBL.O) exceeded quarterly revenue estimates on Wednesday, as more people turned to its online dating app while staying indoors during the COVID-19 pandemic, sending its shares 6% higher in extended trading.
+(Reuters) -Bumble Inc exceeded quarterly revenue estimates on Wednesday, as more people turned to its online dating app while staying indoors during the COVID-19 pandemic, sending its shares 6% higher in extended trading.

 The company’s total paying users surged 30% in the first quarter.
 It reported revenue of $170.7 million, compared with analysts’ estimates of $164.6 million, according to Refinitiv IBES data.